-- Answer 2: I use 12 jute rope, a little over 8m long, a little bit under 6mm diameter, with a loose twist, with thistle knot ends and treated to be soft and flexible with jojoba oil.
-I also have 7mm jute for ropes partners of greater stature.
+- Answer 2: I use 10 jute ropes, 8m long, 6mm diameter, with a loose twist, thistle knot ends and treated to be soft/flexible and I rub them with jojoba oil.
+This is what I used for most of the tutorials on this site.

 Yeah, well that’s pretty specific!

-- Answer 3: Rope is something very personal, each person has their preferences, and again, what a person prefers can fluctuate over time depending on the style.
+- Answer 3: Rope is something very personal, each person has their preferences, and again, what a person prefers can fluctuate over time depending on their intents.

-- Answer 4: Go to the hardware store, take nylon or cotton rope 6mm (1/4 inch), then cut into several pieces there between 7-10m (depending on the length of your arm).
-The reality is that even if it is not perfect, nylon ropes and cotton are really cheap, and good enough to have a fun time.
+- Answer 4: Go to the hardware store, take cotton or nylon rope 6mm (1/4 inch), then cut into several pieces around 8m (between 7-10m).
+The reality is that even if it is not “your perfect rope”, nylon and cotton ropes are really cheap, easy to wash and good enough to have a fun time.